Convincing Someone to Go to Rehab

 Here are some actionable tips for communicating more clearly and effectively:

-With these basics in place, think about how you will communicate during the intervention, whether this is a one-to-one with your loved one or a formal intervention.
+With these basics in place, think about how you will communicate during the intervention, whether this is one-on-one with your loved one or a formal intervention.

 5) Be objective and non-emotional

 Leave blame to one side when approaching your loved one about addiction treatment.
-You should be objective, calm, and compassionate.
+You should be objective, calm, and compassionate in honest conversation.
 Underscore everything you say with genuine love and your loved one will feel this at an extremely challenging time.

 While you will be dealing with negative emotions and sensitive subject matter, leave negativity out of your communication.
 You need to be goal-oriented and results-focused: all that counts is getting your loved one the help they need, not making them feel guilty or ashamed for having substance use disorder.
 Negative emotions will not typically act as a catalyst for your loved one changing.

-If all has gone well by this stage, your loved one will not only accept that they need help, but they will also agree to engage with treatment.
+If all has gone well by this stage, your loved one will not only accept that they need help and detox treatment, but they will also agree to engage in treatment.
 If so, take action decisively.

 6) Get your loved one the treatment they need right away